-the lifetime of a key increases by increasing the number of messages processed with this key;
+- 1. it increases the lifetime of an initial key by increasing the number of messages processed with this key; - it has negligible affect on the performance, when the number of messages processed under one initial key is sufficiently large;

-- 2. it has negligible affect on the performance, when the number of messages processed under one key is sufficiently large; - 3. provides forward and backward security of data processing keys.
+3. it provides forward and backward security of data processing keys.

 However, the use of external re-keying has the following disadvantage: in case of restrictive key lifetime limitations the message sizes can become inconvenient due to impossibility of processing sufficiently large messages, so it could be necessary to perform additional fragmentation at the protocol level.
-E.g. if the key lifetime L is 1 GB and the message length m = 3 GB, then this message can not be processed as a whole and it should be divided into three fragments that will be processed separately.
+E.g. if the key lifetime L is 1 GB and the message length m = 3 GB, then this message cannot be processed as a whole and it should be divided into three fragments that will be processed separately.

-Internal re-keying is an approach where a key is transformed during each separate message processing.
-Such approaches are integrated into the base modes of operations, so every internal re-keying mechanism is defined for the particular operation mode and the block size of the used cipher.
-Internal re-keying is recommended for protocols that process long messages: the size of each single message can be substantially increased without loss in number of messages that can be securely processed with a single key.
+Internal re-keying is an approach assuming that a key is transformed during each separate message processing.
+Such procedures are integrated into the base modes of operations, so every internal re-keying mechanism is defined for the particular operation mode and the block size of the used cipher.
+Internal re-keying is recommended for protocols that process long messages: the size of each single message can be substantially increased without loss in number of messages that can be securely processed with a single initial key.